coderefinery/train-the-trainer/content/preparation.md

-## Watch "The future of teaching" (NN min content ontly, MM min with Q&A)
+## (optional) Watch "The future of teaching" (35 min content only, 45 min with Q&A, or 15 min reading)

 The "The Future of Teaching" talk is a summary of many things in this course.
 You could watch it as a preparation (or if you are reading on